CultivateHQ/cultivateHQ.com/README.md

 ## Setting up

+middleman is a ruby-based site generator, however there are javascript dependencies using bower.
+You'll need to make sure you have node and npm installed.

     git clone git@github.com:CultivateHQ/cultivateHQ.com.git
     cd cultivateHQ
     bundle
+    npm install bower -g
+    bower install
     middleman server

 All being well, you'll have a server running on [localhost - port 4567](http://0.0.0.0:4567)